Updated on April 3, 5:35 p.m. (GMT+8): Fixed image sizes.

-These minor, ergonomic details are present in Talon Esports’ debut collection “Soar with Talon” which was released this Spring season.
+These minor, ergonomic details are present in Talon Esports’ debut collection “Soar with Talon” which was released in the Spring 2021 season.
 Their hoodies, for example, come with thumbholes for ease of movement when using a mouse.

 Next time you see an unusual esports jersey or merchandise, you might want to think twice before judging its peculiar design!

 Aside from providing the team with functional pieces, Chiu also made sure that his merchandise designs conveyed the story of Talon Esports, a Hong Kong-based esports organization established back in 2017.
 The “Soar with Talon” collection presented the right design elements from the graphics, and trims, to the colors used in each piece of apparel.
 The collection not only reflected the journey of Talon’s players but the fans’ support and passion as well.